nrpndr/review-service/README.md

     mvn clean install
     java -jar target/review-service.jar
     ```
 - Prerequisite to the above is that you need a have a local installation of mongodb.
-[User service](https://github.com/nrpndr/user-service) is required to perform create/update/delete operation.
+[User service](https://github.com/nrpndr/user-service) is required to perform create/update/delete operation, as these operations are authenticated.
 - If you want to avoid all that hassle, simply do the following(You need to have docker desktop installed for this)

     ```